CHaerem/NationsNavigator/README.md

 ## 📦 GitHub Pages CI/CD

 This repository is configured to deploy automatically to **GitHub Pages**.
-Any merge to `main` publishes the site, and every pull request gets its own preview URL so you can test changes before merging.
+Merges to `main` publish the production site.
+Each pull request is deployed as a temporary preview so you can verify your changes before they go live.